- More than 300,000 residents are enrolled in Medicare in New Hampshire – almost 22 percent of the state’s population.

 Medigap in New Hampshire

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.
+But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs (ie, coinsurance and deductible) they would otherwise have to pay if they had only Original Medicare.
 There were 98,155 New Hampshire residents with Medigap coverage as of 2018, according to data compiled by the National Association of Insurance Commissioners.
 That’s about 38 percent of the state’s Original Medicare beneficiaries (Medigap plans cannot be used with Medicare Advantage plans).

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer sells the plan.

 But premiums vary significantly from one insurer to another.
 Insurers in New Hampshire can choose whether to base premiums on the age the enrollee was when they signed up (issue age rating) or to have premiums increase as enrollees get older (attained age rating).
 Insurers can also choose to use community rating — charging everyone the same rate regardless of age — but that’s not a common approach unless a state requires it, and New Hampshire does not.
 Attained age rating is the most common approach for Medigap insurers nationwide, but the two Medigap insurers with the largest market share in New Hampshire (Anthem and UnitedHealthcare) both use issue-age rating.

 In New Hampshire in 2020, there are 19 insurers approved to offer Medigap plans, although the state’s Medigap enrollment in 2018 was spread across just ten of those plans — with two-thirds of the total market share held by Anthem and UnitedHealthcare.
-All 19 Medigap insurers offer Plans A, F, G, and N; availability for the other plans varies from one insurer to another.
+All 19 Medigap insurers offer Plans A, F, G, and N; availability for the other plan options varies from one insurer to another.